 Christmas Events in Malaga

 These need no introduction and those in Malaga are famed throughout Spain.
 The lights on Calle Larios are the highlight – the entire street is covered in tens of thousands of lights, this year themed around a festive forest with stars, angels and leaves.
-There are 22 arches stretching right along the street and all the lights flash in time to music at 6.30, 8 and 9.30pm.
-Calle Alcazabilla also has a light and sound show – a video projected onto the walls of the Alcazaba tells a Christmas story at 6.30, 8 and 9.30pm every evening until 5 January.
-The giant ficus trees on the newly-pedestrianised Alameda Principal come decked in fairy lights this year for the first time since 2015 and lights project onto the trees nearest Calle Larios showing a video at 7.15pm, 9pm and 10.15pm.
+There are 22 arches stretching right along the street.
+The rest of the city centre is bedecked in different lights – the almond trees on the Alameda Principal is particularly pretty.
+For obvious reasons there are no sound and light shows this year.

 Don’t miss the giant Christmas trees on Plaza de la Constitución, Plaza de la Marina, Plaza de Enrique García Herrera and Plaza del Obispo. plus the long line of lights that shine along the Paseo del Parque.